 The Imam nodded to an older man and asked him, “Aysh ism al-asad yibda’ bil-laam?”
 Louis understood the question: What’s a word for lion that starts with L?

 “Layth,” the older man said.
 “Huwa asadun shaab.”

 Layth.
 Layth!
 Louis put his hand over his mouth, stunned.
 That was the name from the dream.
-That's what the angel – if it was an angel – had called him, and Hassan too, in the dream mosque.
+That’s what the angel – if it was an angel – had called him, and what Hassan had called him in the dream mosque.

 “That’s my name,” Louis said softly.
 “Layth.”
 He felt tears on his cheeks.
 Hassan had spoken the truth.
 You could start over.
 It was possible.
 You could make a new life.
 Louis felt the transformation in himself: something new, like a wide and resplendent valley in his heart;.
 A place of welcome and peace.

 Before leaving, Louis asked Hassan about Kadija.

 “I will speak to her,” Hassan said.
 “Right now focus on learning the deen.
 There’s a prayer class every Tuesday evening, and a Quran class on Fridays.
 You should attend both.
 Come to Friday prayers if you can” – he handed Louis a prayer schedule for the month – “and let’s get together once a week, you and me.”

 Out on the sidewalk they shook hands.
 Hassan mounted his bike, then turned back.